stephaneAG/Arduino/README.md

 			<integer>2134</integer>
 		</dict>
 ```
-template with two entries ( for devices that provides more than one serial port ), see their "bInterfaceNumber"
+=> template with two entries ( for devices that provides more than one serial port ), see their "bInterfaceNumber":
 ```
 <key>My Awesome Device 1</key>
 		<dict>